Chinese version 中文版：ARM简史：第一部分

 Micro Men - A BBC Movie

-ARM back then stood for ‘Advanced RISC Machines’ but to answer the age old question asked by many people these days, it actually doesn’t stand for anything – as the machines they were named after are long but outdated, ARM continued with its name – which funnily enough, means nothing!
-It does have a cool logo though!
+Arm back then stood for ‘Advanced RISC Machines’ or 'Acorn RISC Machines' depending on who you ask, but to answer the age old question asked by many people these days, it actually doesn’t stand for anything – as the machines they were named after are long but outdated, Arm continued with its name – which funnily enough, means nothing!
+It does have a cool retro logo though!

-The crucial break for ARM came in 1993 with Texas Instruments (TI).
-This was the break that gave ARM credibility and proved the successful viability of the company’s novel licensing business model.
-The deal drove ARM to formalize their licensing business model and also drove them to make more cost-effective products.
-Such deals with Samsung and Sharp proved networking within the industry was crucial in infecting enthusiastic support for ARM’s products and in gaining new licensing deals.
+The crucial break for Arm came in 1993 with Texas Instruments (TI).
+This was the breakthrough design that gave Arm credibility and proved the successful viability of the company’s novel licensing business model.
+The deal drove Arm to formalize their licensing business model and also drove them to make more cost-effective products.
+Such deals with Samsung and Sharp proved networking within the industry was crucial in infecting enthusiastic support for Arm’s products and in gaining new licensing deals.
 These licensing deals also led to new opportunities for the development of the RISC architecture.
-ARM’s relatively small size and dynamic culture gave it a response-time advantage in product development.
-ARM’s big break came in 1994, during the mobile revolution when realistic small mobile devices were a reality.
-The stars aligned and ARM was in the right place at the right time.
-Nokia were advised to use ARM based system design from TI for their upcoming GSM mobile phone.
-Due to memory concerns Nokia were against using ARM because of overall system cost to produce.
-This led to ARM creating a custom 16 bit per instruction set that lowered the memory demands, and this was the design that was licensed by TI and sold to Nokia.
-The first ARM powered GSM phone was the Nokia6110 and this was a massive success.
-The ARM7 became the flagship mobile design for ARM and has since been used by over 165 licensees and has produced over 10 Billion chips since 1994.
+Arm’s relatively small size and dynamic culture gave it a response-time advantage in product development.
+Arm’s hard work came to fruition in 1994, during the mobile revolution when realistic small mobile devices were a reality.
+The stars aligned and Arm was in the right place at the right time.
+Nokia were advised to use Arm based system design from TI for their upcoming GSM mobile phone.
+Due to memory concerns Nokia were against using Arm because of overall system cost to produce.
+This led to Arm creating a custom 16 bit per instruction set that lowered the memory demands, and this was the design that was licensed by TI and sold to Nokia.
+The first Arm powered GSM phone was the Nokia6110 and this was a massive success.
+The Arm7 became the flagship mobile design for Arm and has since been used by over 165 licensees and has produced over 10 Billion chips since 1994.